Hartest Primary School

 Maths: Each child will bring home a maths challenge to complete with their parents during the week.
 These activities are practical and encourage mathematical talk and logical thinking using everyday activities or items found around the home.

-Writing: The children are taught “joined up writing”.
+Writing: The children are taught a cursive joined- up handwriting style.
 Research has shown that this ‘flow’ helps children with spelling and means that they do not have to learn to write one way in Reception and another later on in the school.

 We know that many parents / carers will encourage their child to hold a pencil and form shapes and letters before starting school.
 We ask that children practice lower case letters at home and only use capital letters for the first letter of their name, or the beginning of a sentence.